A Galois connection between classical and intuitionistic logics. I: Syntax: Abstract

 \section{Abstract}

 In a 1985 commentary to his collected works \cite{Kol3}, Kolmogorov remarked that his 1932 paper \cite{Kol} ``was written in hope that with time, the logic of solution of problems [i.e., intuitionistic logic] will become a permanent part of a [standard] course of logic.
-Creation of a unified logical apparatus dealing with objects of two types --- propositions and problems --- was intended.''
-We construct such a formal system QHC, which is a conservative extension of both the intuitionistic predicate calculus QH and the classical predicate calculus QC.
+A unified logical apparatus was intended to be created, which would deal with objects of two types --- propositions and problems.''
+We construct such a formal system, as well as its predicate version QHC, which is a conservative extension of both the intuitionistic predicate calculus QH and the classical predicate calculus QC.

-The only new connectives $\wn$ and $\oc$ of QHC induce a Galois connection (i.e., a pair of adjoint functors) between the Lindenbaum algebras of QH and QC.
+The only new connectives $\wn$ and $\oc$ of QHC induce a Galois connection between the Lindenbaum posets (i.e.\ the underlying posets of the Lindenbaum algebras) of QH and QC.
 Kolmogorov's double negation translation of propositions into problems extends to a retraction of QHC onto QH; whereas G\"odel's provability translation of problems into modal propositions extends to a retraction of QHC onto its QC+($\wn\oc$) fragment, identified with the modal logic QS4.
-The QH+($\oc\wn$) fragment is an intuitionistic modal logic whose modality $\oc\wn$ is a strict lax modality in the sense of Aczel --- and thus resembles the squash/bracket operation in intuitionistic type theories.
+The QH+($\oc\wn$) fragment is an intuitionistic modal logic, whose modality $\oc\wn$ is a ``strict lax modality'' in the sense of Aczel --- and thus resembles the squash/bracket operation in intuitionistic type theories.

+The axioms of QHC attempt to give a fuller formalization (with respect to the axioms of intuitionistic logic) to the two best known contentual interpretations of intiuitionistic logic: Kolmogorov's problem interpretation (incorporating standard refinements by Heyting and Kreisel) and the proof interpretation by Orlov and Heyting (as clarified by G\"odel).
+While these two interpretations are often conflated, from the viewpoint of the axioms of QHC neither of them reduces to the other one, although they do overlap.